adamsilver/fdpb/01-a-registration-form.md

 ### Technical Design

-To create an instance of the `FormValidator` you need to pass the form element as the first parameter.
+To create an instance of `FormValidator` you need to pass the form element as the first parameter.

 ```JS
 var validator = new FormValidator(document.getElementById('registration'));
 ```

-To validate the email field, for example, call the `addValidator` method (shown below).
-The first rule's method trims the value before checking the length in order to forgive trivial mistakes.
-Jared Spool makes a joke about this in “Design is Metrically Opposed”[^16], at 42 minutes in.
-He says “it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong.”
+To validate the email field, for example, call the `addValidator` method as shown below.

 ```JS
 validator.addValidator('email', [{